St Magnus Cathedral: Architecture and history

 The Romanesque cathedral begun in 1137 has fine examples of Norman architecture, attributed to English masons who may have worked on Durham Cathedral.
 The masonry uses red sandstone quarried near Kirkwall and yellow sandstone from the island of Eday, often in alternating courses or in a chequerboard pattern to give a polychrome effect.

 As completed during the 12th century, the original cathedral had three aisled bays to the chancel with the bay at the east end shorter, and apsed in a similar way to the original apse at Durham, a transept with single east chapel, and eight bays to the nave as at Durham and Dunfermline Abbey.
 When the cathedral was ready for consecration the relics of St Magnus were enshrined in it.
-In 1917, a hidden cavity in a column was found, containing a box with bones including a skull showing a wound consistent with a blow from an axe.
+In 1919, a hidden cavity in a column was found, containing a box with bones including a skull showing a wound consistent with a blow from an axe.

 In the late 12th and early 13th century, the building was extended to the east with vaulting throughout, and, in the late 14th century, the present lower front was joined to the rest of the building.
 These later elements introduced the Gothic style with pointed arches.

-In 1468, when Orkney was annexed for Scotland by King James III, St Magnus Cathedral came under the control of the Archbishop of St Andrews; the Bishops of Aberdeen and Orkney were subsequently of Scots rather than Scandinavian origin.
-Most notable amongst them was Bishop Robert Reid, who presided at St Magnus from 1541 to 1558.

-Mary I of England sent a fleet to Scotland in 1557, commanded by William Woodhouse and John Clere.
-Clere's troops attacked the cathedral on 12 August.
-The force was overpowered on the next day and many of the retreating English drowned as they attempted to reach their ships.